 Certain plant, animal and bird species are protected by law.
 This includes plant species listed in the Flora Protection Order, 1999 (or other such Orders) and animals and birds listed in the Wildlife Act, 1976 and subsequent statutory instruments, those listed in Annex IV of the Habitats Directive, and those listed in Annex 1 of This includes sites, habitats species and networks of importance at the international, national or local level, and which may occur within or outside the Plan areas.
 The Plan should include clear objectives to conserve and protect all designated sites within and adjacent to the Plan areas (including the habitats and/or species for which they have been selected, or which they support), and should also promote the protection of undesignated sites and local biodiversity features.
-The main elements of biodiversity are: European (Natura 2000) sites (SACs and SPAs, and candidate SACs and SPAs) NHAs, National Parks, Nature Reserves, Wildfowl Sanctuaries, Refuges for Fauna or Flora or sites proposed for designation, Undesignated sites such as proposed NHAs,(pNHAs), local biodiversity areas sites and habitats that can be considered to be corridors or steppingstones for the purpose of Article 10 of the Habitats Directive ,Natural habitats and protected species for the purposes of the Environmental Liability Directive, including habitats and species listed under the Habitats Directive (Annex I Habitats, Annex II and Annex IV species and their Habitats) and Birds Directives (Annex 1 species and their Habitats) and regularly migratory birds) wherever they occur, Legally protected species including protected flora under the European Communities (Birds and Natural Habitats) Regulations 2011 and Wildlife Acts 1976-2000, Sites identified under the Bern, Ramsar and Bonn Conventions Biodiversity in general including habitats important for birds, red listed and BoCCI listed species, natural and semi-natural habitat areas including wetlands, woodlands, waterbodies, etc. (See Appendix 6: Heritage Areas -
+The main elements of biodiversity are: European (Natura 2000) sites (SACs and SPAs, and candidate SACs and SPAs) NHAs, National Parks, Nature Reserves, Wildfowl Sanctuaries, Refuges for Fauna or Flora or sites proposed for designation, Undesignated sites such as proposed NHAs,(pNHAs), local biodiversity areas sites and habitats that can be considered to be corridors or steppingstones for the purpose of Article 10 of the Habitats Directive ,Natural habitats and protected species for the purposes of the Environmental Liability Directive, including habitats and species listed under the Habitats Directive (Annex I Habitats, Annex II and Annex IV species and their Habitats) and Birds Directives (Annex 1 species and their Habitats) Regulations 2011 and Wildlife Acts 1976-2000, Sites identified under the Bern, Ramsar and Bonn Conventions Biodiversity in general including habitats important for birds, red listed and BoCCI listed species, natural and semi-natural habitat areas including wetlands, woodlands, waterbodies, etc.

 The National Parks and Wildlife Service (npws) have responsibilities in designating areas of special environmental interest in the context of habitats identified as supporting fauna and flora of a particular value.
-These are Special Areas of Conservation (SACs), Special Protection Areas (SPAs) Natural Heritage Areas (NHAs) and Statutory Nature Reserves.
+These are Special Areas of Conservation (SACs), Special Protection Areas (SPAs) Natural Heritage Areas (NHAs) and

+Statutory Nature Reserves.
 The European Communities (Natural Habitats Regulations, 1997), the Wildlife Act 1996 and the Wildlife Amendment Act 2000 are the main legislative instruments governing the protection of our natural environment.
 They provide for the protection of wild flora and fauna and for the conservation of areas of special importance to wildlife.
 The main habitat types include: scrub, bog, heathland, wood land, hedgerow, river, freshwater lake, turlough, wetland, marsh and upland areas.
 Terestrial habitats include: lowland calcareous grassland, limestone pavement and woodland.
 Woodland is scarce, with much of our trees located in hedgerows and demesne parklands.
 Hedgerows play an important part in the County's ecological networks, connecting areas of local biodiversity with each other.
 Ecological networks are composed of linear features, such as tree lines, hedgerows and rivers/streams, which provide corridors for wildlife species - enabling movement within their normal range.